craigbutcher/craigbutcher.github.io/src/past-writing/2011-02-01-accessibility.md

 There is more to this.
 We have to use devices to access the website out there.
 It can be either a mouse, ball mouse, touch screen, screen reader, etc. The obvious statement of 'oh, I already know about this' does not apply here.
 What I can strongly recommend for you is to start using those devices, investigate how they use it, use it yourself if you don't already know.
 I don't want this reading whatever online and then you automatically know about it.
 That kind of information to you is false my friend.

 Let me tell you something here, I am hearing impaired and I managed to get by through life with lipreading and using the latest digital hearing aids (I really appreciate everything that I hear around me, you sir/madam perhaps will never notice this at all).
-What frustrated me with people out there is that when they look at a website, they sign it off thinking it is just fine on terms of everything.
+What frustrated me with people out there is that when they look at a website, they sign it off thinking it is fine on terms of everything.

 I rely on my eyes and I see things perhaps more than some do and in some cases, I’m a fussy person when something is misaligned by a pixel and nobody fixes it.